KiiWiiWii/Obsidian/CompSci/CS316/Functional Programming.md

 exampleSuit = Diamonds

  data Colour = Red | Black
+	 deriving (Show)

  colourOfSuit :: Suit -> Colour
  colourOfSuit Diamond = Red
  colourOfsuit Hearts = Red
  colourOfSuit _ = Black
 ```

+We forgot to account for the case many millennia in the future when they invent a new suit, sorry